sasaki-ninja/ZZZ/docs/Validating.md

 # API Keys:
 WANDB_API_KEY=your_wandb_api_key_here
+CDS_API_KEY=your_cds_api_key_here
 ```
+> [!IMPORTANT]
+> In order to send miners challenges involving the latest ERA5 data, you need to provide a Copernicus CDS API key.
+These can be obtained from the [following website](https://cds.climate.copernicus.eu/how-to-api).
+Please first create an account or login, and then scroll down until you see the code-box with 'key' in it on the 'How to API'-page.

 If you don't have a W&B API key, please reach out to Ørpheus A.I. via Discord and we can provide one.
 Without W&B, miners will not be able to see their live scores,
 so we highly recommend enabling this.